ipartola/hawkeye/README.md

 ## Configuration

 All configuration by default is stored in /etc/hawkeye/hawkeye.conf.
-The configuration options are self-explanatory (host, port, video sources, SSL settings, etc.) do note that you should obtain a valid SSL certificate and set it up if you plan on accessing these video streams over the Internet.
+The configuration options are self-explanatory (host, port, video sources, SSL settings, etc.) Do note that you should obtain a valid SSL certificate and set it up if you plan on accessing these video streams over the Internet.
 That is the *only* way to secure your video streams from people snooping on them.

 ## Hardware Selection